isaac-nabe/pinterest-data-pipeline979/README.md

 # Pinterest Data Pipeline Project

 Pinterest crunches billions of data points every day to decide how to provide more value to their users.
-In this project, you'll create a similar system using the AWS Cloud.
+In this project, we'll create a similar system using the AWS Cloud.

 # Project Overview